esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 # <center>Low-Power Demo</center>

-There is a lot of confusion, out-of-date information, and bad examples of how to use the 5 basic low-power modes of the ESP8266.
+There is a lot of confusion, out-of-date information, and poor or non-working examples of how to use the 5 basic low-power modes of the ESP8266.
 This demo code shows you how to use them reliably.
 If you're here for very low power, then the 2 Light Sleep modes and Deep Sleep are what you want.

 The two relevant reference manuals from Espressif are the [Low-Power Solutions](https://www.espressif.com/sites/default/files/documentation/9b-esp8266-low_power_solutions__en.pdf) and the [Non-OS SDK API Reference](https://www.espressif.com/sites/default/files/documentation/2c-esp8266_non_os_sdk_api_reference_en.pdf).
-There is more information in the two PDFs than I have presented here, so you'll want both of them for your reference.
+There is more information in the two PDFs than is presented here, so you'll want both of them for your reference.

-The table below is a corrected version of Table 1.1 from the Low-Power Solutions PDF.
-The currents listed are absolute minimums, and most people will not get that low with typical hardware and program.
+The table below is an expanded version of Table 1.1 from the Low-Power Solutions PDF.
+The currents listed are absolute minimums, and most people will not get that low with typical hardware and programs.

 |          item         | Automatic Modem Sleep | Forced Modem Sleep | Automatic Light Sleep | Forced Light Sleep |  Forced Deep Sleep |
 |:---------------------:|:---------------------:|:------------------:|:---------------------:|:------------------:|:------------------:|